THE RADIAL REVOLUTION

 More grip, more damping, more of the trail

-The increased contact area and the more flexible response behavior provide significantly more grip, more damping, more control and more comfort - so you get more out of the trail!
+The increased contact area and the more flexible response behavior provide significantly more grip, more damping, more safety and more comfort - so you get more out of the trail!
 The tire absorbs impacts better and uses the suspension travel more effectively - it literally sucks itself into the ground.
 This applies to both mountain bikes and e-MTBs, which provide significantly more traction on the ground with radial tires.

 image-slider